 IBS vs IBD

-APRIL 01, 2016
+APRIL 01, 2020

-Getting an accurate diagnosis and treatment is essential in managing both IBS and IBD.
-Dr. Anthony Lembo, a gastroenterologist in the Digestive Disease Center at Beth Israel Deaconess Medical Center and an expert on IBS, shares an overview of both conditions.
+Irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) might sound the same, but they’re two very different conditions.
+Getting an accurate diagnosis and treatment is essential in managing both conditions.
+Anthony Lembo, MD, Director of the IBS and Motility Center Center at Beth Israel Deaconess Medical Center and an expert on IBS, shares an overview of both conditions.

 Q. What are the symptoms of IBS and IBD?

 Both are digestive conditions and affect the esophagus, stomach and intestines.
 IBS is a chronic syndrome made up of a group of symptoms.
 IBD, on the other hand, refers to inflammation or chronic swelling of the intestines.

 IBS symptoms include chronic abdominal pain and changes in bowel habits—diarrhea and constipation, or alternating between both.
 Symptoms can vary person to person and can often change over time, making it difficult to manage.